-For a complete listing of the accessories that are available for your vehicle, please contact your authorized dealer or visit our online store at: Accessories.Ford.com (U.S. only).
+For a complete listing of the accessories that are available for your vehicle, please contact an authorized dealer or visit our online store at www.Accessories.Ford.com (United States only).

-Ford Custom Accessories are available for your vehicle through your authorized Ford or Ford of Canada dealer.
-Ford Motor Company will repair or replace any properly authorized dealer-installed Ford Custom Accessories found to be defective in factory-supplied materials or workmanship during the warranty period, as well as any component damaged by the defective accessories.
-The accessories will be warranted for whichever provides you the greatest benefit:
+Ford Motor Company will repair or replace any properly authorized dealer-installed Ford Genuine Accessories found to be defective in factory-supplied materials or workmanship during the warranty period, as well as any component damaged by the defective accessories.